Coinbase boss Armstrong poised to reap fruits of listing

-LONDON (Reuters) - As Coinbase Global Inc’s multi-billion dollar stock market listing accelerates cryptocurrency’s leap to the top table of finance, its founder and CEO Brian Armstrong is poised to reap the benefits of the company’s nine-year journey.
+As Coinbase Global Inc's (COIN.O) multi-billion dollar stock market listing accelerates cryptocurrency's leap to the top table of finance, its founder and CEO Brian Armstrong is poised to reap the benefits of the company's nine-year journey.

 Such a paper fortune might have been hard to imagine when Armstrong founded Coinbase in 2012, just four years after bitcoin was invented by the pseudonymous Satoshi Nakamoto.